 We invited guest blogger Anke Ruwette to share the itinerary and top tips from her summer campervan trip across the South Island with her gorgeous pup!

 Hi!
 I’m Anke and this adorable furball is my dog Milo.
 I love travelling and exploring New Zealand and find that travelling by campervan is an easier way to explore the country with a pup as you always have your “home” with you.
 Here I share the itinerary, top tips and highlights from my most recent trip.

 After a successful first campervan trip in September I knew we were ready for the big roadie!
 So we decided to spend the Christmas break travelling across the South Island, exploring new sites and meeting up with friends.

 I ended up choosing Quirky Campers NZ after thoroughly researching all the campervans out there.
-The quirky style of the vans is totally me and I chose Buzz for his looks, size and location (close to Invercargill).
+The quirky style of the vans is totally me and I chose Buzz (no longer listed) for his looks, size and location (close to Invercargill).
 The wood interior looked super cute and I liked that the set-up of the bed was a couch-to-bed design instead of the more typical table/bench set-up.

 Planning our trip